User GuideReleasing Music

 Adding Lyrics

-- Paste in chat — paste the full lyrics text during your conversation with the agent and tell it which track they belong to.
+To add lyrics, paste them in chat: paste the full lyrics text during your conversation with the agent and tell it which track they belong to.
 The agent saves them as part of the track metadata.

 How Lyrics Are Displayed